ikpeku/Rock-Paper-Scissors-Game/README.md

 "R" for "rock",
 "P" for "paper",
 "S" for "scissors".

 When the program is run,user is asked to pick an option between "R", "P" or "S" If user input is invalid (not amongst our options), an error is return, and ask for their input again.

 Both player's moves are display in the format: Player (Rock) : CPU (Paper) Check both player's moves:
-If there is a winner, print the winner, and the program ends.
+If there is a winner, winner display, and the game ends.
-If it's a tie (the computer and player pick the same move), restart the game
+If it's a tie (the computer and player pick the same move), the game restart.
 ```

 ## Contributing: